 And on that note, the mags, which are marked as Para, hold 8 rounds.
 They have a slight protrusion–a small bumper.
 I’d definitely recommend 8-round mags for a gun like this, even if it does add a smidge to the overall length.
 The standard 7-round 1911 mags will work in the Black Ops, too.
 And if you want even more capacity, there are some other options listed, too.

-There was a double-stack version of this gun made, and GMW has some of those Para mags listed–but not in stock.
-The double stack 1911 is an interesting concept, but I can’t get a comfortable grip on one.
+There was a double-stack version of this gun made, and GMW has some of those Para mags listed.
+The double-stack 1911 is an interesting concept, but I can’t get a comfortable grip on one.

 Sights